JCHS-Matthew/JCHS-Highcharts/README.md

 # JCHS-Highcharts
-House style and interactive functionality library built on Highcharts for Harvard Joint Center for Housing Studies interactive charts and maps.
+Highcharts plugin containing house style and interactive functionality for Harvard Joint Center for Housing Studies interactive charts and maps.